Rich Semantic Knowledge Enhanced Large Language Models for Few-shot Chinese Spell Checking: Experiments

 \subsection{Experimental Results}

-Table \ref{table:result} shows the evaluation results of our RS-LLM against other models on the SIGHAN15, LAW, MED and ODW test sets.
-We found that the experimental results of LLM have certain fluctuations with temperature changes, so our baseline experiments of LLM and RS-LLM experiments on the same model all use the same temperature.
-It is observed that our RS-LLM outperforms all baselines on all metrics in most cases for all datasets.
-In particular, LLM uses the same few-sample cues as RS-LLM but does not add semantic information when performing the CSC task.
-The experimental results of this paper verify the effectiveness and superiority of LLM semantic information in CSC tasks.
+Table \ref{table:result} shows the evaluation results of our RS-LLMs comparing to other models on the test sets of SIGHAN15, LAW, MED, and ODW.
+It is observed that our RS-LLM consistently outperforms all baselines on all datasets in all metrics.
+Especially compared with LLM, LLM uses the same few-shot prompt as RS-LLM but does not add semantic information when performing CSC tasks.
+The experimental results of this period verify the effectiveness and superiority of our semantic information on LLM for CSC task.

-As shown in the table ref{table:result}, our spell checking method, RS-LLM over glm-3-turbo, achieves 0.6\% error detection and 2.1\% correction on SIGHAN15 dataset using Rich Semantic compared to standard LLM.
-And RS-LLM on glm-3-turbo registers 1\% error detection and 2.4\% correction rate were achieved on the MED dataset.
-RS-LLM on gpt-3.5-turbo, achieved a 1.4\% correction rate of 1.4\% error detection on SIGHAN 15 using Rich Semantic.
-In the LAW dataset, RS-LLM on gpt-3.5-turbo beats gpt-3.5-turbo by 2.8\% in detection and 2.6\% in correction, while RS-LLM on gpt-3.5-turbo outperforms gpt-3.5-turbo by 3.1\% and 1.8\% in the MED dataset.
-On the ODW dataset, our method also shows significant gains, with RS-LLM on gpt-3.5-turbo leading gpt-3.5-turbo by 4.9\% in detection and 5.8\% in correction.
+From time to time experiments, we found that the experimental results are not completely consistent because the performance of online APIs varies.
+Therefore, we use $\pm$ in the results to explain the error band of the experiment.

-In addition, it's clear that the CSC model based on BERT performs worse than LLM in few-shot scenarios, both at the detection level and the correction level.
-The ability of the CSC model based on BERT to detect and correct incorrect characters excessively relies on the training data of CSC, especially the ability to correct incorrect characters.
+As shown in Table \ref{table:result}, our spell-checking approach, RS-LLM on ChatGLM2-6B, achieves a notable 8.0\% improvement in error detection and an 9.8\% increase in correction on SIGHAN 15 using Rich Semantic, compared to the standard LLM.
+Impressively, RS-LLM on gpt-3.5-turbo registers a 9.9\% boost in F1-score for detection and a 12.3\% leap in correction.
+In the LAW dataset, RS-LLM on ChatGLM2-6B beats ChatGLM2-6B by 5.8\% in detection and 6.6\% in correction, while RS-LLM on gpt-3.5-turbo outperforms gpt-3.5-turbo by 16.9\% and 14.6\%, respectively.
+The trend continues in the MED dataset, where RS-LLM on ChatGLM2-6B surpasses ChatGLM2-6B by 13.1\% in detection and 9.3\% in correction, and RS-LLM on gpt-3.5-turbo exceeds gpt-3.5-turbo by 15.3\% and 13.7\%.
+On the ODW dataset, our method also shows significant gains, with RS-LLM on ChatGLM2-6B leading ChatGLM2-6B by 6.9\% in detection and 5.6\% in correction, and RS-LLM on gpt-3.5-turbo outdoing gpt-3.5-turbo by 14.1\% and 12.7\%.